 - Determine "In Violation" or "Not In Violation".
 The Hearing Chair shall gather and meet with the Hearing Panel, who shall apply the Preponderance of Evidence standard to render a decision, by majority concurrence, as to whether this policy and/or other policies have been violated. - If "In Violation," Gather Sanctioning Information.
-If this policy and/or other policies are determined to have been violated, The Hearing Chair shall obtain Sanctioning Information, including: - o Any written impact or mitigation statements that may have already been provided; and - O Any items from Respondent's student files deemed appropriate by the Dean for Students or Associate Dean of Students Policies, Procedures, and Student Conduct, for consideration in sanctioning (potentially including, but not limited to, disciplinary history records, criminal records, police reports, and interim measures imposed). - If "In Violation," Determine Sanctions.
-If this policy and/or other policies are determined to have been violated, the Hearing Chair shall gather and meet with the Hearing Panel, who shall determine sanctions by majority concurrence and through use of the following references: - The "Sanctions" and "Sanctioning Guidance" portions of the "Student Freedom, Responsibility, and Accountability" section of this handbook, which discuss and offer guidance concerning possible sanctions; - Any gathered Sanctioning Information (discussed above); and - Consultation with the Dean for Students or Associate Dean of Students Policies, Procedures, and Student Conduct, concerning the types of options that are available for sanctioning.

-Provide Notice of Outcome.

-- The Hearing Chair shall distribute to the Respondent a notice of the Panel's determination of whether a policy violation occurred, including the specific prohibited acts alleged and the Panel's determination of responsibility for each alleged prohibited act; the basis and rationale for decisions, including facts relied upon (and any related credibility assessments made by the Hearing Panel); and the sanctions imposed, if any (which the Hearing Panel shall attempt to fairly fit to the violation in total context). - o The Hearing Chair shall concurrently provide a copy of the Notice of Outcome to Complainant, with any redactions made, as required by law. - The Hearing Chair will make every effort to conclude the full complaint resolution process and distribute the Notice of Outcome within fourteen (14) to seventeen (17) calendar days from the date the final Investigation Report was submitted. - Provide Notice of Appeal Rights.
-Concurrently with the Notice of Outcome, the Hearing Chair shall provide, in writing, a Notice of Appeal Rights, with the available grounds, required timing, and general procedures for filing an appeal. - Provide Hearing Addendum.
+If this policy and/or other policies are determined to have been violated, The Hearing Chair shall obtain Sanctioning Information, including: - o Any written impact or mitigation statements that may have already been provided; and - Any items from Respondent's student files deemed appropriate by the Dean for Students or Associate Dean of Students Policies, Procedures, and Student Conduct, for consideration in sanctioning (potentially including, but not limited to, disciplinary history records, criminal records, police reports, and interim measures imposed). - If "In Violation," Determine Sanctions.
+If this policy and/or other policies are determined to have been violated, the Hearing Chair shall gather and meet with the Hearing Panel, who shall determine sanctions by majority concurrence and through use of the following references: - The "Sanctions" and "Sanctioning Guidance" portions of the "Student Freedom, Responsibility, and Accountability" section of this handbook, which discuss and offer guidance concerning possible sanctions; - \circ $\;$ Any gathered Sanctioning Information (discussed above); and - Consultation with the Dean for Students or Associate Dean of Students Policies, Procedures, and Student Conduct, concerning the types of options that are available for sanctioning. - Provide Notices of Outcome. - The Hearing Chair shall distribute to the Respondent a notice of the Panel's determination of whether a policy violation occurred, including the specific prohibited acts alleged and the Panel's determination of responsibility for each alleged prohibited act; the basis and rationale for decisions, including facts relied upon (and any related credibility assessments made by the Hearing Panel); and the sanctions imposed, if any (which the Hearing Panel shall attempt to fairly fit to the violation in total context).
+The Respondent shall not receive notice of individual remedies offered or provided to the Complainant. - The Hearing Chair shall concurrently provide a notice of the outcome to Complainant, which shall include: whether or not the Panel found that the alleged conduct occurred; any individual remedies offered or provided to the Complainant or any sanctions imposed on the Respondent that directly relate to the Complainant; and other steps the school has taken or will take to prevent recurrence and eliminate any hostile environment (if the school finds one to exist).
+In sexual violence, intimate partner violence, and stalking cases, the Hearing Chair shall provide notice to Complainant of not just the sanctions that directly relate to him/her, but more broadly all sanctions that were issued in connection with the case. - The Hearing Chair will make every effort to conclude the full complaint resolution process and distribute the notices of the outcome within fourteen (14) to seventeen (17) calendar days from the date the final Investigation Report was submitted. - Provide Notice of Appeal Rights.
+Concurrently with the Notices of Outcome, the Hearing Chair shall provide, in writing, a Notice of Appeal Rights, with the available grounds, required timing, and general procedures for filing an appeal.

+• Provide Hearing Addendum.
 Concurrently with the above Notices, but only if applicable, the Hearing Chair shall provide, in writing, an addendum that summarizes any additional testimony or evidence that was reviewed during the Hearing and relied upon by the Hearing Panel to make its determinations, that was not otherwise included in the final Investigative Report (including its exhibits) or the Sanctioning Information.